Keiren Westwood

-Keiren Westwood (born 23 October 1984) is a professional footballer who last played as a goalkeeper for Queens Park Rangers.
+Keiren Westwood (born 23 October 1984) is a former professional footballer who played as a goalkeeper.
+He is now goalkeeping coach for The New Saints.
 Born in England, he played international football for the Republic of Ireland.

 Club career

 Manchester City

 Westwood was born in Manchester.
 He started his career at Fletcher Moss Rangers, he then moved onto Manchester City.
 He never played a first team game and was released as he was understudy to David James and Nicky Weaver.
 Weeks before his release he had broken his hand while on loan at Oldham Athletic.
 He then had unsuccessful trials at Bradford City and Accrington Stanley.

 Carlisle United

 Westwood then joined Carlisle United, becoming the understudy to Matt Glennon.
 Although he played in most cup games, in March 2005, when Glennon was injured, Westwood played some Conference games for Carlisle before being replaced by the fit-again Glennon.

 In the 2005–06 season, Glennon left Carlisle and they signed Anthony Williams as his replacement.
 It looked like Westwood would be the club's number two goalkeeper again, though he finally got his chance to compete for the number one shirt and he succeeded in taking his chance.
 He started 35 League Two games in their title season and continued to be the club's number one goalkeeper.
 At the end of the 2007–08 season in League One, Westwood was named in the PFA Team of the Year and also won all of the club's Player of the Season awards.